What to wear in New Zealand: Packing for every season

 New Zealand men often wear shorts, even in winter

-As a general guideline, sporty or outdoorsy clothes will be good for New Zealand.
+As a general guideline, sporty or outdoorsy clothes are good to wear in New Zealand.

 New Zealand’s dress culture is distinctly no fuss — we’re the country which has brought practical brands like Icebreaker and Allbirds to the world.
 We’re also a country with farming roots, so New Zealand attire is generally practical, comfortable clothing that’s good for all seasons.

 The way New Zealand people dress reflects our overall lifestyle — casual and laid back.
-With our passion for outdoor pursuits, hiking gear and athleisure is rarely out of place.
+With our passion for outdoor pursuits, hiking gear and athleisure is rarely out of place (I pretty much live in Lululemon trackpants or leggings, and a Patagonia fleece).

 We love outdoor gear brands.
 You’ll see a lot of Kathmandu jackets while in the centre of Auckland city, and Macpac, North Face and Patagonia are generally considered the height of fashion.